Could you pick out your customer from a crowd?

 If you aren’t at a 5, commit to bumping up 1-level with your current content strategy.
 Revisit your assumptions about your target audience and their needs and incorporate these updates into your strategy.
 This will lead to great conversations, more internal alignment, and ultimately more successful content.

 Now you are familiar with the important assumptions you’ll make when planning content that is aligned to your specific target audience.
-The next chapter will focus on the part of content strategy that brings the company and the customer together.
+The next chapter (Describing Your Content Plan) will focus on the part of content strategy that brings the company and the customer together.
 We’ll take a closer look at the relationship between your stakeholders and your content by exploring the third C in Content Strategy: Content Plan.